 Filter the list below:

-The Dow Jones Data, News & Analytics platform, known as Dow Jones DNA and launched in 2017, gives organisations access to data, news and analytics from the company's services, including Factiva.
+The Dow Jones Developer Platform, formerly known as Dow Jones DNA, launched in 2017 and gives organisations access to data, news and analytics from the company's services, including Factiva.
 We recently caught up with Niranjan Thomas, general manager of the developer platform and solution engineering at Dow Jones to find out more about the product, how it's used and how it fits with the "FAIR" use of data.

 In this market landscape, we look at six of the most popular intelligence and discovery platforms.
 Discovery platforms improve the discovery of a library, museum or institution's collection and institutional resources.
 It is implemented software, a "discovery layer" that uses metadata in order to...

 The impact of the FAIR Data Principles is spreading beyond the world of scientific research with many other organisations, including commercial companies, looking at how they can incorporate the principles into their research and data policies and practices.
 Jinfo interviewed Dr Dumontier, a leading Canadian biomedical researcher, to find out what inspired his interest in FAIR data, how the principles can be used within an organisation and the benefits of doing so, and how applicable the FAIR Data Principles are beyond medical and scientific research.

 Emerging technologies such as AI, text mining and machine learning are increasingly affecting the information environment and have a huge range of potential uses, particularly for current awareness.
 However, definitions of these technologies aren't always clear and in this article we attempt to explain them and how they can be used to improve processes.